davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 1. Download the cloud image
 2. Create the new Virtual machine
 3. Import then attach the downloaded CloudInit image to the VM
-4. Add a Cloudinit drive to the VM and make it bootable
+4. Add a CloudInit drive to the VM and make it bootable
 5. Add a serial console to the VM
 6. Convert the VM to a template
 7. Configure CloudInit (the parameters, that is)